-16. Testing and Exercising
+14. Testing and Exercising

-16.1.
-Plans developed to allow organisations to respond efficiently and effectively must be tested regularly using recognised and agreed processes such as table top or live exercises.

-- 16.2.
-Through the exercising process, CCG members of staff have the opportunity to practice their skills and increase their confidence, knowledge and skill base in preparation for responding at the time of a real incident.
-Exercises also offer an opportunity to confirm and challenge EPRR and incident response arrangements, providing assurance of their effectiveness; opportunities for improvement in arrangements and any gaps that need to be rectified urgently. - 16.3.
-Testing and exercising will be undertaken in line with the annual Training and Exercise Schedule agreed by CCG's Governing Body and in line with NHS England 'Emergency Planning Framework (2015)' which defines the process and timescales for exercising. - 16.4.
-This includes a minimum expectation of a:- - Communications exercise every six months; - Table top exercise ever year; and a - Live exercise every three years. - 16.5.
-CCG staff performing the on-call role will be also required to attend wider NHS and LRF multi-agency exercises, to ensure they are familiar with the wider NHS and multi-agency incident response.
+- 14.1.
+Plans developed to allow organisations to respond efficiently and effectively must be tested regularly using recognised and agreed processes such as table top or live exercises. - 14.2.
+Through the exercising process, ICB members of staff have the opportunity to practice their skills and increase their confidence, knowledge and skill base in preparation for responding at the time of a real incident.
+Exercises also offer an opportunity to confirm and challenge EPRR and incident response arrangements, providing assurance of their effectiveness; opportunities for improvement in arrangements and any gaps that need to be rectified urgently. - 14.3.
+Testing and exercising will be undertaken in line with the annual Training and Exercise Schedule agreed by ICB and in line with NHS England & NHS Improvement 'Emergency Planning Framework (2015)' which defines the process and timescales for exercising. - 14.4.
+This includes a minimum expectation of a: - Communications exercise every six months; - Table top exercise ever year; and a - Live exercise every three years. - 14.5.
+ICB staff performing the on-call role will be also required to attend wider NHS and LRF multi-agency exercises, to ensure they are familiar with the wider NHS and multi-agency incident response.

-17. Lessons Identified
+15. Lessons Identified

-- 17.1.
-Reviewing lessons from incidents, including near misses, ensures the CCG is reviewing its EPRR arrangements with the aim of identifying opportunities for continuous improvement in EPRR arrangements and the CCG's response to incidents. - 17.2.
-Immediately after an incident, the EPRR Manager/second on-call will conduct a hot debrief to capture any immediate learning and to provide an opportunity for staff to de-escalate after an incident. - 17.3.
+- 15.1.
+Reviewing lessons from incidents, including near misses, ensures the ICB is reviewing its EPRR arrangements with the aim of identifying opportunities for continuous improvement in EPRR arrangements and the ICB's response to incidents. - 15.2.
+Immediately after an incident, the EPRR Manager/second on-call will conduct a hot debrief to capture any immediate learning and to provide an opportunity for staff to de-escalate after an incident. - 15.3.
 Within three weeks of an incident, the EPRR Manager will conduct a cold debrief with those involved within the weeks after an incident.
 The results of the debrief will form a lessons identified report which will include an action plan for implementation of lessons identified.

-18. Audit Arrangements
+16. Audit Arrangements

-18.1.
+16.1.
 The policy will be audited throughout the year both internally and externally.
 The EPRR Manager will also ensure that any appropriate external audits tools and assurance processes are conducted on a regular basis; examples of external audit tools include the EPRR Core Standards assurance to NHS England/Improvement.

-19. Equality and Diversity Statement
+17. Equality and Diversity Statement

-- 19.1.
-The Nottingham and Nottinghamshire CCG pays due regard to the requirements of the Public Sector Equality Duty (PSED) of the Equality Act 2010 in policy development and implementation, both as a commissioner and as an employer. - 19.2.
-As a commissioning organisation, we are committed to ensuring our activities do not unlawfully discriminate on the grounds of any of the protected characteristics defined by the Equality Act, which are age, disability, gender re-assignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - 19.3.
-We are committed to ensuring that our commissioning activities also consider the disadvantages that some people in our diverse population experience when accessing health services.
-Such disadvantaged groups include people experiencing economic and social deprivation, carers, refugees and asylum seekers, people who are homeless, workers in stigmatised occupations, people who are geographically isolated, gypsies, roma and travellers. - 19.4.
-As an employer, we are committed to promoting equality of opportunity in recruitment, training and career progression and to valuing and increasing diversity within our workforce. - 19.5.
+- 17.1.
+NHS Nottingham and Nottinghamshire ICB pays due regard to the requirements of the Public Sector Equality Duty (PSED) of the Equality Act 2010 in policy development and implementation as a commissioner and provider of services, as well as an employer. - 17.2.
+The ICB is committed to ensure that the way we provide services to the public and the experiences of our staff does not discriminate against any individuals or groups on the basis of their age, disability, gender identity (trans, non-binary), marriage or civil partnership status, pregnancy or maternity, race, religion or belief, gender or sexual orientation. - 17.3.
+We are committed to ensuring that our activities also consider the disadvantages that some people in our diverse population experience when accessing health services.
+Such disadvantaged groups include people experiencing economic and social deprivation, carers, refugees and asylum seekers, people who are homeless, workers in stigmatised occupations, people who are geographically isolated, gypsies, roma and travellers. - 17.4.
+As an employer, we are committed to promoting equality of opportunity in recruitment, training and career progression and to valuing and increasing diversity within our workforce.

+17.5.
 To help ensure that these commitments are embedded in our day-to-day working practices, an Equality Impact Assessment has been completed for, and is attached to, this policy.